-Acid reflux or GORD can manifest itself in very unexpected ways, such as an unexplained persistent cough that doesn’t respond to asthma treatments or cough remedy.
+Acid reflux symptoms or GORD can manifest itself in very unexpected ways, such as an unexplained persistent cough that doesn’t respond to asthma treatments or cough remedy.
 Unfortunately the surreptitious nature of acid reflux can cause damage to the digestive system without us even realising it.

 Acid reflux is when stomach acid travels back to your oesophagus and settles there causing you to feel heartburn and sometimes vomiting.
 In some cases a persistent cough or occasionally chest pain are also an indication you are suffering from acid reflux.

 If you are suffering these symptoms frequently you should visit your doctor to prevent the following serious side effects from happening:-

 Stomach acid is very corrosive, particularly if it is concentrated.
 Continually exposing your teeth to stomach acid when vomiting is going to erode your tooth enamel and cause serious tooth decay.
 Your dentist may be able to tell that you are vomiting frequently by the damage caused to your teeth.

 Your oesophagus is the pipe coming from your stomach to your throat.
 If it is constantly exposed to stomach acid, your oesophagus is prone to inflammation, ulcers and the formation of precancerous cells.
 This condition sometimes requires surgery to rectify it.

 Barrett’s Oesophagus is when cells in the oesophagus lining change, occasionally this can lead to Oesophageal Cancer.
 If this occurs close monitoring is required so that appropriate treatment can be administered immediately.
 This is one of the main reasons why acid reflux symptoms should not be ignored.

 - Avoid chocolate and alcohol.